 control, I all the more was drawn into them.

-she come at this time of the night?
+come at this time of the night?
 Gods, how did she even know me?
-And for all my restlessness, I could neither
+And for all my restlessness, I could neither move

-yourself?’
 The voice seemed so distant, the eyes so vast that I barely heard her.
-‘You call up anytime in the night, out
+‘You call up anytime in the night, out of the

-of the blue, someone you hardly LOOK at, and tell her you love her with "all-that-you-have" – ’ The expression
+blue, someone you hardly LOOK at, and tell her you love her with "all-that-you-have" – ’ The expression changed to